 Guildhall, Bridge Street and Abbey Close

 The Guildhall is a complex set of buildings, now linked together.
-At its heart is the medieval L‑shaped Hospital of St John, which has been altered and extended over the years.
+At its heart is the mediaeval L‑shaped Hospital of St John, which has been altered and extended over the years.

 One arm of the building runs southwards towards the river.
-This, in 1563, became the schoolroom for John Roysse’s newly established grammar school.
-Above it at its north end is a room remodelled in 1758-9 with an especially handsome west-facing Venetian window that is visible from Bridge Street.
+In 1563, this became the schoolroom for John Roysse’s newly established grammar school.
+Above it at its north end is a room remodelled in 1758-9 with an especially handsome west-facing Venetian window visible from Bridge Street.

 In 1958 an external staircase was added at the west end of the building for direct access to the council chamber.
 The extension eastward beyond the Abbey gateway is from 1966.